ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

 ## What is this?
 Extratropical cyclones (ECs) play an important role in the generation of precipitation at mid-latitudes.
 This dataset contains positional and meteorological data, two-dimensional masks and a variable for moisture uptake associated with precipitation from ECs in the North Atlantic during extended winters from 1985 to 2022.

 ![Figure 1:](https://github.com/ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/blob/main/sat_2002.png)

+As of the last update date of the repository, it contains information on the tracks of 11,177 cases.
+Information about masks and descriptive variables of moisture uptake measurements is available for 237 ECs cases.
+The most intense ones identified over the Atlantic, which information is documented in the database, are stored in the file <EC_NATL_int_1985_2022.dat>.

+## EC_NATL_int_1985_2022.dat description:

+Example:
+WNATL0091985,
+19850106, 00,45.37,-59.57,958.182,994.151,1002.68,

+For each case, there are two corresponding lines, as illustrated by the example lines.
+The first line follows the format:
+ **AREAidxyear,**
+ where **AREA** represents the subregion in the North Atlantic where the cyclone reached maximum intensity (Posibilities: ), **idx** is a three-position indicator unique to each case per year, corresponding to the sequence of cyclone formation, and **year** is the year of cyclone detection.
+The second line contains the following columns of information:
+**date** in yyyymmdd format, **hour** in UTC, **latitude** in degrees North, **longitude** in degrees West-East, **minimum sea level pressure** at the cyclone's center in hPa, cyclone **radius** in km, and pressure at the **last closed isobar** in hPa.

 ## Metadata:
 Models used: